Transactions and practices: EU Joint ventures

 The application of Article 101 to joint ventures which are not full-function is considered in Assessment under Article 101.

-In the case of full-function joint ventures which are not of an EU dimension, the Commission has stated that it will leave the assessment of any co-operative elements to national competition authorities as far as possible (Statements for the Council Minutes, 20 June 1997).
+In the case of full-function joint ventures which are not of an EU dimension, the Commission will leave the assessment of any co-operative elements to national competition authorities as far as possible (Statements for the Council Minutes, 20 June 1997).

 Relationship between EU and national controls